Skip to content

 Binary Management

-• Location: Backrest searches for restic in:
+• Location: Backrest searches for the restic binary in the following order:

 1. Data directory (typically ~/.local/share/backrest)